Australian Service Excellence Standards accreditation for homelessness providers

-The ASES Policy Framework: Implementing a new quality framework for specialist homelessness services in NSW (update coming soon) outlines the policy intent, contractual requirement and high level process for funded homelessness services to achieve accreditation by 30 June 2024.
+The ASES Policy Framework: Implementing a new quality framework for specialist homelessness services in NSW outlines the policy intent, contractual requirement and high level process for funded homelessness services to achieve accreditation by 30 June 2024 (an updated framework will be released soon to include the additional standards and accreditation programs).

 Who/Which providers need to become accredited?

-- Other ongoing programs funded by DCJ to deliver services to people who are experiencing or at risk of homelessness.
+• Other programs funded by DCJ to deliver services to people who are experiencing or at risk of homelessness.

-This requirement also applies to organisations who are subcontracted to deliver these programs by a lead contractor.
+This requirement also applies to organisations who are subcontracted to deliver these programs by a lead provider.

 The main steps and average timeframes involved to achieve accreditation are as follows:

-- Complete Quality Action Plan (ASES) or Quality Improvement Plan (QIC) (6 months)
+• Complete Quality Action Plan (ASES) or Quality Improvement Plan (QIC or EQuIP) or Quality Workplan (AAA-NZ) (6 months)

 Who conducts the external review?